 What a morning.
-The air came crisp and cold into my lungs and the sky was blue and endless.
-On another day it might have been fun to call out of work and do something, but instead I was bleeding to death in my car and speeding off to nowhere with Jamie going into shock next to me.
+On any other day it would have been fun to call out of work and drive around with Jamie, but instead I was bleeding to death in my car and speeding off to nowhere with her about to go into shock next to me.

-I wanted to drive her out to a little deserted lot I knew of, where we could just talk in private for ten minutes.
-Ten minutes of sanity was all we needed to talk things out.
+I wanted to drive out to a little deserted lot I knew of, where we could just talk for ten minutes.
+Ten minutes was all we needed to sort this whole thing out.

 To think that all Dad had to say was that he didn’t want to hear about it again—no wonder we did such crazy stuff all the time and got away with it.
 What a joke.
 My parents were clueless, clueless about every damn thing.